Innov8ion-developer/pokebot/README.md

 * Please execute the prerequisites first, which can be found in the prerequisites branch.

-If you do have your account created, let's login;
+If you have your account created, let's login;
 ![Alt text](/../screenshots/Picture6.png?raw=true "")